SmithsonianWorkshops/SMSC_2019_Conservation_Genomics/Day5_population_structure_demography/ANGSD.md

 	+ **module**: `bioinformatics/R/3.6.0_conda`
 	+ **command**: `Rscript PCA_plot.r`
 * Now you can download your PCA plot and take a look at it.
 What do you notice?
+* Either use an ftp client like FlieZilla or Cyberduck or `scp` to download the file.
+For `scp`, use a command like: `scp USER@hydra-login01.si.edu:/PATH/TO/PLOT .`

 ### 4. Run Admixture analysis with `NGSAdmix`